Pruthvi-Sanghavi/sorting_algorithm_visualizer/README.md

 npm start
 ```
 #### Credits
-This project is inspired by Clément Mihailescu's Algorithm Visualizer project.
+This project is inspired by Clément Mihailescu's Algorithm Visualizer project.\
+Link to the Youtube video: [link](https://youtu.be/pFXYym4Wbkc)